 |Arts advocates are people who work to educate their communities about important issues.
 It's really as simple as that.
 And with a clear, consistent message, you can make your case resonate with those who make policy decisions.|

 Contrary to popular opinion, advocates are not necessarily high-paid, Washington lobbyists who hold Congress in one pocket and the President in the other.
 In fact, advocates are simply people who work to educate their communities about important issues.
 In order to be supported by members of Congress and the Executive Branch, nonprofit arts institutions must be strong and consistent advocates for issues affecting the arts community.

 In the current political climate, the role of Washington lobbyists has been greatly diminished to make way for the voices of voters across the country.
 It is an exciting time in which visits, phone calls and letters from people in Representatives' districts and Senators' states have a much greater impact in Washington than in previous years.
 However, this shift also means that in order to place arts issues high on the national agenda, nonprofit institutions and their supporters must make themselves heard by their Senators and Representatives.

-- Other resources may be found on the NASSA's website's "Advocacy Tools" page.
+- And many more topics and resources on the NASSA's website's "Advocacy Tools" page.

 Working with the Media

 Letters to editors, feature articles in your city's newspapers and appearances on local talk radio or television shows offer excellent opportunities to highlight your contributions to your community.
 Part of your role as an advocate is to "create" other advocates by encouraging enthusiasm for the arts.
 Using local media to generate enthusiasm about your institution's artistic mission, outreach efforts and other special programs helps develop support for the arts overall.
 Legislators carefully read the papers from their districts in order to monitor constituents' concerns.
 The more visible the arts are in your local press, the more visible the arts will be to your legislators.

 Following are basic tips on how to use the media in your community: